rohan843/CTFs/picoCTF_237_WPA-ing_Out/README.md

 ---

 I took a look at the hints, and also an online article that pointed me to a tool called `aircrack-ng` which might be helpful.

+---

+I found [this](https://www.youtube.com/watch?v=mAZ7PjEfWU0) walkthrough.
+Unfortunately, the `hashcat` attack could not be done from my VM due to lack of memory.